-Property, plant and equipment are recognised at cost - for each category - less scheduled straightline depreciation.
+Property, plant and equipment are recognised at cost - for each category - less scheduled straight-line depreciation.
 On a small scale, movable assets with a useful life of more than ten years that were added before 31 October 2007 were written off using the declining-balance method to the extent that this approach reflected the actual decrease in value.
-Since 1 November 2008, these assets have also been written off using the straight-line method. ancillary costs and cost reductions.
-The cost of internally generated assets includes direct costs as well as directly attributable portions of the overheads.
-Borrowing costs are not included in the cost of production.
-Where furnishings and fittings for rented properties were concerned, dismantling costs were capitalised at their present value.
-An interest rate of 5.15% (previous year 4.5%) p.a. was applied.
-Apart from the change in the interest rate, the dismantling costs were re-estimated and restated at a higher value.
+Since 1 November 2008, these assets have also been written off using the straight-line method.